Trump's Roger Stone power game reveals an unleashed presidency - The Media HQ

 The Department of Justice’s decision to water down a recommendation from Stone’s own prosecutor’s office to remain in prison for up to nine years, which outraged the president, sent shock waves through Washington.
 It also seems to reflect Trump’s heightened determination to increase pressure on the U.S. government’s core institutions to pursue his personal and political priorities.

+On Wednesday morning, he brazenly congratulated Attorney General Bill Barr for “taking on a case that had gone completely out of control and perhaps shouldn’t have been brought,” despite the fact that several courts had confirmed the appointment of former special adviser Robert Müller as his authority, and that Decisions he made.

-The sudden storm over Stone, sparked by an early morning tweet from the president, is part of an accelerating pattern of unmoderated behavior, as Trump was not found guilty of criminal acts a week ago by Republican senators – some of whom expressed hope that the scar from impeachment would mitigate his wildest impulses.
+The sudden storm over Stone, sparked by the President’s early weather tweet, is part of an accelerating pattern of unmoderated behavior, as Trump was not convicted a week ago by Republican senators for criminal acts – some of whom expressed hope that the The impeachment scar would mitigate his wildest impulses.

 Instead, the president seems to have learned a lesson from impunity and seems determined to speed up his efforts to undermine constitutional and political norms.
 This could mean a phase of expansive exercise of power by the president – he is running for re-election and this could be even more intense if he wins a second term.